 I added quotation marks, since what is worst or best for you might not be for your opponent.
 Careful planning is needed and sometimes you need to bite the bullet in order to get the fruit in the next round.
-System is very well-balanced and it combines just enough luck with clever strategical thinking, always having that final scoring in mind.
+The system is very well-balanced and it combines just enough luck with clever strategical thinking, always having that final scoring in mind.

 I’ve included Kingdomino on my list of best board games for couples, so go check that out.

 Queendomino is a strawberry topping over Kingdomino’s vanilla

 Queendomino is built on Kingdomino’s foundations.
 All the above mechanics stay the same and work out exactly like in Kingdomino.
 It adds new features on top of that:

 - New red tiles, which make it possible to construct buildings on.

 - Buildings that are presented on the builder’s board, can be bought for coin and put on the red tiles.
 Buildings are listed on a builder’s board: the farthest right is free, while others are increasingly more expensive.
 Then, when the track gets depleted, buildings move to free space to the right.

 - Coins can be earned by placing new tokens on tiles – knights.

 - Buildings offer several rewards, both immediate and ongoing: more knights, towers, coins, crowns, or points bonuses.

 - Whoever has most towers, gains control of the queen figure.
 She lowers construction costs by 1 coin.
 At the end-game scoring, you can use her on a tile as an extra crown, gaining you more points.

 If we summarize a player’s round into 5 phases: